highcharts/node-export-server/README.md

 The system requirements largely depend on your use case.

-It's largely CPU and memory bound, so when using in heavy-traffic situations, it needs a fairly beefy server.
+The application is largely CPU and memory bound, so when using in heavy-traffic situations, it needs a fairly beefy server.
 It's recommended that the server has at least 1GB of memory regardless of traffic, and more than one core.

 ## Installing Fonts

 Does your Linux server not have Arial or Calibri?
-PhantomJS uses the system installed fonts to render pages.
+Puppeteer uses the system installed fonts to render pages.
 Therefore the Highcharts Export Server requires fonts to be properly installed on the system in order to use them to render charts.

 Note that the default font-family config in Highcharts is `"Lucida Grande", "Lucida Sans Unicode", Verdana, Arial, Helvetica, sans-serif"`.